rgilks/geno-1/docs/SPEC.md

 - **Event Handling:**

-  - In the browser, capture mouse events on the canvas (`onclick`, `onmousemove`, etc.).
-In Rust, using `web_sys::window().event_listener` or via `winit` if it works on web.
-For desktop, `winit` will provide events.
+  - In the browser, capture mouse events on the canvas; on native, use `winit` events.
-  - When the user clicks, perform a **ray pick**: shoot a ray from camera through cursor position into the 3D scene to detect if it intersects a control object.
-We will maintain bounding info for interactive objects (like position and radius of voice spheres, or bounding boxes of any UI icons).
-  - A simple approach is to do ray-sphere intersection math for voice objects, since those might be primary interactive elements.
-Alternatively, render a separate ID buffer in WebGPU (each object with a unique color ID) to pick via pixel color under cursor – but that adds complexity.
-Math raycasting might suffice given few objects.
+  - Perform **ray-sphere** intersection for voice picking.
+Maintain hover highlight; on click/drag, update engine voice state and audio panner.
   - Once we know which object is selected on click, we handle according to that object’s role (e.g., if it’s a voice sphere: start dragging it; if it’s a regenerate button: trigger regeneration immediately; etc.).
   - On drag: update object position in real-time (for voice objects) and possibly give some visual feedback (like a highlight or trailing indicator).
   - On release: drop the object at new position.